-However, the cork and bottle revolution was not an instant success; bottles were then so bulbous they would only stand upright which meant the corks eventually dried out and as a consequence let in air.
-But, by the mid-18th century, longer, flat-sided bottles were designed which would lie down, their corks kept moist by contact with the wine.
+However, the cork and bottle revolution was not an instant success.
+Bottles were then so bulbous they would only stand upright.
+This meant the corks eventually dried out and let in air.
+By the mid-18th century, longer, flat-sided bottles were designed which would lie down.
+This allowed their corks to be kept moist by contact with the wine.
 As a result, wine making now took on a new dimension.

 The solution was to graft the vulnerable European vine, vitis vinifera, onto the phylloxera-resistant American rootstock, vitis riparia, naturally a very expensive effort.
-The most immediate effect in Europe was that only the best sites were replanted and the total area under vines shrank drastically as a result.
+The most immediate effect in Europe was that only the best sites were replanted.
+This caused the total area under vines shrank drastically as a result.
 Elsewhere the havoc wrought was comparable and vineyard acreage is only now expanding to old original sites destroyed over a century ago.

 Now, you can visit the Verde Valley Wine Trail in the heart of Arizona and learn more about the varietals available to you today.
 It’s a delicious tour we encourage everyone to try.